Sixth Form Curriculum

 - Partnerships between BMA Sixth Form and leading institutions and is situated at one of the scientific hubs of the world.
 Enrichment and extension opportunities with local University partnerships, such as UCL, King’s and Imperial.

-CTEC Business
+BTEC Business

-Qualification: CTEC Business
+Qualification: BTEC National Business

-Exam Board and Specification: OCR 360 Extended Diploma
+Exam Board and Specification: Pearson (Extended Certificate)

 Why take this course?
 Broaden experience and understanding of business and gain applicated knowledge in the understanding of business and the economy.